greenfork/greensky/posts/2020-04-25-how-to-write-a-blog,-part+1.md

 Options 3 and 4 are much simpler.
 Writing everything straight in html is the simplest solution of all.
-You just write a bunch of tags: `<h1>Tags</h1>` - and some more: `<ul><li>More</li><li>Is this <i>enough</i>?</li></ul>` - and more, and as a result you get something like the following:
+You just write a bunch of tags: `<h1>Tags</h1>` - and some more: `<ul><li>More</li><li>Is this <i>enough</i>?</li></ul>` - and more, and as a result you get something like the following (this is considered small):

 [PHP]: https://whydoesitsuck.com/why-does-php-suck/